Immune Thrombocytopenic Purpura

 - A decrease in platelets can result in easy bruising, bleeding gums, and internal bleeding.

 - ITP may happen suddenly and go away in about 6 months.
-Or it may be chronic and last for years.
+Or it may be ongoing (chronic) and last for years.

 - Treatment options include medicines that can reduce platelet destruction, or help the body make more platelets.